TargiX/nuxt-flux/deploy-fix.md

 ## Changes Made

-### 1. Updated package.json postinstall script
+### 1. Updated package.json postinstall script and dependencies
 - Added `prisma generate` to the postinstall script
+- Moved `prisma` from devDependencies to dependencies (required for production `prisma generate`)
-- This ensures Prisma client is generated automatically during `pnpm install`
+- This ensures Prisma client is generated automatically during `pnpm install --prod`

 ### 2. Simplified Nitro configuration in nuxt.config.ts
 - Removed problematic CommonJS and externals configurations that were causing build errors